 If you want to camp at Alouette Lake you have to make your reservations pretty early.
 It’s one of the more popular campgrounds in Metro Vancouver, and so you might need to reserve your spot a couple of months in advance.

 There is more than one beach at Alouette Lake.
 The main beach, in the day-use area, is very nice.
-It doesn’t have the best sand, and there can be lots of goose poop, but the views are pretty.
+It doesn’t have the best sand, and there can be lots of goose droppings, but the views are pretty.
 There are also grassy areas, picnic tables and public washrooms.

 At Alouette Lake there is also a beach between the Gold Creek and Alouette campgrounds.
 It’s pretty, but rocky.
 Instead of sand the beach is covered in small to medium-sized stones.
 If you plan to go in the water there you’ll likely want to wear flip flops or some kind of water shoes.